solliancenet/azure-synapse-analytics-day/00-setup-workspace.md

 1. Create a folder named `bronze` in the `dev` file system of `PrimaryStorage`.

-2. Upload the following data files to the `dev` folder created above:
+2. Upload the following data files to the `bronze` folder created above:

     File name | Size | Download from
     --- | --- | ---